 Destruction implies the end of an item's life as a subject of cultural documentation - the physical matter of which the item was composed may in fact continue to exist.
-A destruction event may be contiguous with a Production that brings into existence a derived object
+A destruction event may be contiguous with a Production that brings into existence a derived object composed partly of matter from the destroyed object.

-• the Tay Bridge Disaster (E6) destroyed The Tay Bridge (E22)
+the Tay Bridge Disaster (E6) destroyed The Tay Bridge (E22)